Essential oils and

 Black seeds may slow blood clotting and lower blood pressure, so people with clotting disorders, diabetes, or low blood pressure should speak with a doctor before use.
 Pregnant women should also avoid using black seed oil.
 Black seed oil may also have a sedative effect.

-You may apply black seed oil directly to the skin or mix it with a carrier oil before application.
+You can apply black seed oil directly to the skin or mix it with a carrier oil before application.
 This method should help soothe itch and moisturize skin.

 Always research the specific oil you intend to use before you incorporate it into your treatment plan.
 Each oil comes with its own cautions and interactions.